 The USB port provides all power for the array.
 The maximum current through the USB port is 500 mA.

 The Acoustic Array has isolated sections for microphones and digital input/output.
 Microphone ground is connected through the USB port to PC ground.

 Acoustic Array mounting hardware conforms to the 100 x 100 mm VESA standard.
 Wall mount, tripod, and desk mount adapters are readily available.

-The recommended processor is a 6th generation Intel Core-i7 with 8 Gb of DRAM.
+The recommended processor is a 6th generation or higher Intel Core-i7 or equivalent with 8 Gb of DRAM.
 The recommended minimum is a 4th generation Intel Core-i5 processor or equivalent with 8 Gb of DRAM.
 Applications may run with reduced performance with slower processors and less memory.

 Signal Interface Group recommends using solid state drives (SSDs).
 A 128 Gb SSD is adequate for most applications, but large raw data files require extra storage.
 Allow about 1G bytes for two minutes of raw data.